Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \subsubsection{Theme 5.3 Evolving Roles of AI in Human Teams}

-\textbf{Participants framed AI not as a replacement for human collaboration, but as a reconfigurer of roles and responsibilities.} Many adopted the philosophy that AI should be treated like a \quoting[P3]{junior developer}, delegated to handle standardized, well-defined tasks such as generating boilerplate code, creating prototypes, or organizing files, while \textbf{humans retained strategic oversight and conceptual leadership}. \quoting[P3]{This frees engineers and designers to focus on higher-level judgment and decision-making, while workflows evolve to integrate AI seamlessly.}

-AI was also described as \textbf{an \quoting[P20]{amplifier of human intent}}, a thinking partner that could detect when users were stuck, teach prompt vocabulary, and explain code syntax on request.
-For some, this meant developing new practices of \textbf{meta-coding}: learning how to instruct an AI coder rather than writing every line themselves. \quoting[P20]{I stay the conceptual lead and let automation handle execution.}

-Some noted \textbf{AI's educational potential}, particularly for newcomers.
+Participants framed AI not as a replacement for human collaboration, but as a reconfigurer of roles and responsibilities.
+Many treated AI as analogous to a \quoting[P3]{junior developer}, delegating standardized and well-defined tasks, such as generating boilerplate code or prototypes. \quoting[P3]{This frees engineers and designers to focus on higher-level judgment and decision-making, while workflows evolve to integrate AI seamlessly.} AI was also described as an \quoting[P20]{amplifier of human intent}, a thinking partner that could detect when users were stuck, teach prompt vocabulary, and explain code syntax on request.
+For some, this meant developing new practices of meta-coding: learning how to instruct an AI coder rather than writing every line themselves. \quoting[P20]{I stay the conceptual lead and let automation handle execution.} Some noted AI's educational potential, particularly for newcomers.
 Tools like Cursor not only generated functional code but also explained its logic, helping participants learn syntax, debug issues, and gradually acquire coding fluency.
 This was especially valuable for \quoting[P20]{onboarding into unfamiliar or legacy codebases}.
-Others saw opportunities for cross-skilling: \quoting[P4]{Designers learning more about code, and developers contributing to design.}

-\textbf{Participants also described their relational stance toward AI.} While many treated it pragmatically as a tool, some admitted to playfully anthropomorphizing it—for example, naming agents for easier attribution \quoting[P17]{We name our AI agents so it's easier to know which one produced what output.}, saying ``thank you'' after prompts \quoting[P15]{I always say `thank you' to it after prompts.
-It feels polite.}, or debating whether politeness improved results \quoting[P7]{Some people say if you're polite to AI, it gives you better results.}